davidmoten/java-builder-pattern-tricks/README.md

  * Remove final `build()` call when all fields mandatory
  * Build generic signatures with builder chaining

-## What's the builder pattern for?
+## What's the basic builder pattern for?
-* fixes constructor parameter anonymity (improves readability and reduces chance of mixing your field assignments up)
+* constructor field assignments can be mixed up
+* constructor calls are not very readable because Java doesn't support named parameters

 ## The basic builder pattern
 Let's start with a basic builder pattern and then we'll improve it.
 We'll consider how to build a `Book` object.